matiarno/matiarni.publications.io/_publications/2019-12-01-panorama-de-las-empresas-en-argentina.md

 ---

 **Abstract:**
 A comprehensive policy document published by the Argentine Ministry of Production and Labor provides an integrated transversal analysis of employment, firm structure, and productive activity as of 2019.
-It's part of the “Panoramas Productivos” series.
+It's part of the “Panoramas Productivos” series.  **Keywords**: Firm Structure, Firm Dynamics, Economic Policy, Argentina, Production Analysis, SMEs